Dulanga-Rukshan/Erebus/README.md

-# **Erebus - Military Grade File Encryption (Version 1.1)**
+# **Erebus - Military Grade File Encryption (Version 1.0)**

-**Erebus** is an advanced encryption solution designed to protect sensitive data with military-level security.
-Combining robust AES-256 encryption with a user-friendly interface, Erebus ensures that individuals and organizations can safeguard confidential documents, financial records, and personal data against unauthorized access.
-Built for modern security needs, Erebus implements NIST-approved algorithms while maintaining an intuitive workflow that requires no technical expertise.
-With enterprise-grade protection, it defends against digital threats without compromising usability.
+**Erebus** is an advanced encryption solution designed to protect sensitive data with military level security.
+Combining robust AES-256 encryption with a user friendly interface, Erebus ensures that individuals and organizations can safeguard confidential documents, financial records, and personal data against unauthorized access.
+Built for modern security needs, Erebus implements NIST approved algorithms while maintaining an intuitive workflow that requires no technical expertise.
+With enterprise grade protection, it defends against digital threats without compromising usability.

 ---